Skip to content

 2. Copy the access key ID and secret access key

-3. Create a short script and replace the placeholders with your credential information and desired block name:
+3. Create an AWSCredenitals block in the Prefect UI or use a Python script like the one below and replace the placeholders with your credential information and desired block name:

 from prefect_aws import AwsCredentials